earthly/website/blog/_posts/2021-09-22-awk-examples.md

 four five
 ```

-Awk also includes `$NF` for access the last column:
+Awk also includes `$NF` for accessing the last column:

 ``` bash
 $ echo "